FusionAuth/fusionauth-react-sdk/README.md

 higher-order components.

-Your users will be sent to FusionAuth’s themeable hosted login pages and login.
+Your users will be sent to FusionAuth’s themeable hosted login pages and then log in.
 After that, they are sent back to your React application.

 Once authentication succeeds, the following secure, HTTP-only cookies will be set: